RealStandardStudios/RpgApp/README.md

 - Combat system
 - Auto calculates need actions for each weapon such as swapping weapons etc
 - Roll required number of dice for each action
-- When inputting a field or skill have the relevant information showen
+- When inputting a field or skill have the relevant information shown

 Targeting all Java-SE enabled desktop systems